top of page

 Practicing without focus will not yield the same results as deliberate practice.
 Deliberate practice involves engagement, feedback, and refinement, which are crucial for mastering a movement pattern.

-For instance, sprinting 100 meters at full speed repeatedly may produce less mastery than doing so while intentionally focusing on stride length, breathing patterns, and arm movements.
+For instance, sprinting 100 meters at full speed repeatedly may produce less mastery than doing so while focusing on stride length, breathing patterns, and arm movements.
 Research indicates that deliberate practice can enhance performance by up to 25% in skilled sports.

 The Role of Feedback